tytydraco/yessleep/out/I_were_hired_to_patrol_a_government_building_but_I_was_only_allowed_to_patrol_the_first_floor.md

 In the center — a large white symbol painted on the floor, with five smaller ones surrounding it.
 And the worst of all: four people kneeling on top of them — and one empty spot.

-Standing there, I saw horrific visions flashing through my mind.
-I heard screams echoing inside my ears.
+Standing there, I saw horrific visions flashing through my mind like my soul was being teared into pieces, hearing demonic screams echoing inside my ears
 I staggered and fell to my knees.
-It felt like my soul was being torn into pieces.

 This place… there was something terrible here.